cylc/cylc-doc/src/tutorial/scheduling/integer-cycling.rst

    #. **Add another recurrence.**

-      Suppose we wanted the ``qux`` task to run every *other* cycle as opposed to every cycle.
+      Suppose we wanted the ``e`` task to run every *other* cycle as opposed to every cycle.
 We can do this by adding another recurrence.

       Make the following changes to your ``suite.rc`` file.